 The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, among other things, the proscription of persons or entities for autonomous sanctions.
 The 2023 Instrument designates persons and entities for targeted financial sanctions and declares those persons for the purposes of travel bans.
-The Minister for Foreign Affairs (the Minister) made the designations and declarations being satisfied (pursuant to paragraph (c) of item 4 of regulation 6 of the Regulations) that the person or entity is engaging in, is responsible for or is complicit in, or has engaged in, been responsible for or been complicit in any of the following:
+The Minister for Foreign Affairs (the Minister) made the designations and declarations being satisfied (pursuant to item 4 of regulation 6) that the person or entity: